Lynnette Hafken, MA, IBCLC

 - Softens your breasts after feeding

-*While a 10% weight loss has recently been considered acceptable, this 2014 lecture by Christina Smillie, MD, IBCLC, explains why this is actually excessive weight loss and can result in breastfeeding problems, such as the ones discussed in this article [content warning: infant harm] by Jody Segrave-Daly, RN, IBCLC (retired).
+*While a 10% weight loss has been considered acceptable, this 2014 lecture by Christina Smillie, MD, IBCLC, explains why this is actually excessive weight loss and can result in long-term breastfeeding problems.

 Feed the Baby